venasolutions/bosk/docs/guide.md

 A hook's scope can be a parameterized reference, in which case it will be called any time _any_ matching node is updated.

-The hook call-back occurs inside a read context based on a state snapshot taken immediately after the triggering update occurred.
+The hook call-back occurs inside a read context containing a state snapshot taken immediately after the triggering update occurred.

 If a single update triggers multiple hooks, the hooks will run in the order they were registered.